mandober/debrief.math/270-graph/graph.GLOSSARY.md

 ## Null graph
 May refer either to the order-zero graph; alternatively, an edgeless graph or an empty graph.

+## Open walk
+A walk is a sequence of edges which joins a sequence of vertices.
+In an open walk the first and last vertices are distinct.

 ## Order of a graph
 The order of a graph is the number of its vertices.

 ## Path
-A path is a sequence of *adjacent* vertices and edges (from a starting to an endpoint node).
+A path is a sequence of *adjacent* vertices and edges (a sequence from the first to the last node).
+This is the same as a walk, so some authors further require that all the edges are distinct.

 ## Path graph
 A path graph (linear graph) on 3 vertices: `o-------o-------o`.
 Its vertices are linearly distributed along a path.